Xplor8r/Xplor8r.github.io/_posts/2019-03-24-job_search_6_weeks_in.markdown

 My goal of getting my foot in the door of the Tech Industry will be fulfilled.

 I know that my hard work and perseverance will pay off.
-This has been one exiting adventure and difficult journey with several peaks and valleys.
+This has been an exiting and difficult journey with several peaks and valleys.
 I look forward to being able to provide a valuable service to the world through my new-found technical abilities.

 >  Strive not to be a success, but rather to be of value. –Albert Einstein